Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

-\begin{itemize} \item Discovering age-specific effects.
-Suppose that some genetic property may cause disease in certain ages of an organism, but we do not know in advance at what ages the effect will occur.
-Therefore, to decide whether the effect is significant, we look for differences in the rate of developing the disease across all ages.
-For example, this situation seems relevant to the study of life span quantitative trait loci in Drosophila melanogaster \cite{10.1534/genetics.104.038331}. \item Comparing the rate of decay of radioactive materials.
-The decay rate of some radioactive materials appears to fluctuate in time due to several possible causes such as ``space weather'' \cite{milian2020fluctuations}.
-In order to identify specific causes, we may compare the survival curve of the material in the exposed environment to that of the same material in a controlled environment.
-Due to the potential burstiness of space weather, if any effect exists it may manifest through rare and relatively weak fluctuations in the decay rate of the exposed material.
-Our test is designed to detect such fluctuations. \item Identifying possibly opposing temporarily localized hazard trends.
-As we explain below, our method is also naturally suited to detect non-proportional hazard situations in which hazard differences between the two groups may be positive in some time intervals but negative in others (and potentially zero in most).
+As we explain below, our method is also naturally suited to detect situations where hazard differences between the two groups are positive in some time intervals, negative in others, and potentially zero in most.
 For example, the study \cite{johansson2015family} suggests that the effect of pregnancy on breast cancer risk is positive in the short term and negative in the long term.
-Since the opposing trends may cancel each other, it is challenging to detect a global hazard difference using methods based on averaging like the LR test and its generalizations.
-Our method is particularly useful compared to other methods in these situations when the direction and the location of the differences are unknown in advance, so in the example above the concepts "short" and "long" can be objectively determined from the data.
-The situation described here appears to occur also in the studies \cite{tsodikov2002semi,sasaki2005temporal,yang2005semiparametric,dekker2008survival,daniels2017examining,gregson2019nonproportional} and in effects of the type ``what doesn't kill you makes you stronger'' \cite{stenton2022effects,mathew2011autophagy,Dongjuan2017}. \end{itemize}
+Since the opposing trends may cancel each other, it is challenging to detect a global hazard difference using methods based on averaging, like the log-rank test and its generalizations.
+Our method is particularly useful compared to other methods in these situations when the direction and the location of the differences are unknown in advance, so in the example above the concepts ``short" and ``long" can be objectively determined from the data.
+The situation described here appears to occur also in the studies \cite{tsodikov2002semi,sasaki2005temporal,dekker2008survival,daniels2017examining,gregson2019nonproportional} and in effects of the type ``what doesn't kill you makes you stronger'' \citep{stenton2022effects,mathew2011autophagy,Dongjuan2017}.